Monterey future plans

 This text is provided solely to facilitate the discussions with Monterey users.
 We are in no way implying that we will do all of these extenstions, nor that we might not add some completely different features - if these turn out to be deemed important by a large enough group of users.

-There is a rumor that Monterey started as Aurelia Configuration Tool (aka ACT), application designed to assist Aurelia developers with tedious and complex pedestrian work associated with configuration details of module managers like npm and module loaders like jspm and webpack.
+There is a rumor that Monterey started as Aurelia Configuration Tool (aka ACT), application designed to assist Aurelia developers with tedious and complex pedestrian work associated with configuration details of module managers like and module loaders like and .

-While Monterey is a lot more complex tool today (see What is Monterey for details), application configuration assistence is one of the key Monterey features (see npm manager and jspm manager for details) in the context of Aurelia applications management.
+While Monterey is a lot more complex tool today (see for details), application configuration assistence is one of the key Monterey features (see and for details) in the context of Aurelia applications management.

 Here are a few ideas from the general area of configuration management we are considering at the moment